Jessy113/3D-Dataset-Collection-2025/README.md

 | `No. Classes`    | Number of classes in the dataset                 |
 | `Classes`        | List of classes in the dataset                   |
 | `...`            | ...                                              |

+**Note on CSV Delimiters:**
+Please note that different regions use different delimiters for CSV files:
+- USA/UK: Typically use commas (,) as the delimiter.
+- Germany/Europe: Typically use semicolons (;) as the delimiter.
+The datasets.csv file is stored using commas as the separator to improve compatibility across different systems and regions.

 ---